mjbots/moteus/docs/reference.md

   acceleration limit for the duration of this command.
 - `o` - fixed voltage override: while in affect, treat the control as if `fixed_voltage_mode` were enabled with the given voltage
+- `c` - fixed current override: while in affect, treat the control like `fixed_voltage_mode`, but instead commanding a fixed current.
+- `b` - if non-zero, then ignore all `servopos` position bounds

 The position, velocity, maximum torque, and all optional fields have the same semantics as for the register protocol documented above.